-- Bastrop Bayou Watershed Protection Plan.
-The WPP was approved in July 2016, capping off a ten-year stakeholder led process.
-Bacteria is a key water quality impairment.
-Sources of FIB were identified as coming from urban runoff and pet waste, in adequate wastewater management, and agriculture and animal production (Bastrop Bayou WPP, 2016).
-In addition to bacteria, stakeholders identified illegal dumping as an issue for the watershed. - Dickinson Bayou Watershed Protection Plan.
+- Dickinson Bayou Watershed Protection Plan.
 The draft WPP was completed in February 2009.
-The Dickinson Bayou Watershed Partnership, an active group of watershed stakeholders, is currently drafting a document to bridge the gaps between the WPP, the TMDL I-Plan and the nine elements of a watershed based plan to receive EPA approval.
+The Dickinson Bayou Watershed Partnership, an active group of watershed stakeholders, is currently drafting a document to bridge the gap between the WPP, the TMDL I-Plan and the nine elements of a watershed based plan to receive EPA approval.
 The WPP covers many topics from water quality impairments due to bacteria and low dissolved oxygen to land development, loss of habitat and flooding concerns (Dickinson Bayou Watershed Partnership, 2016). - Highland Bayou Watershed Protection Plan.
 Stakeholders participating in the Moses-Karankawa Bayous Alliance are drafting the Highland Bayou WPP (Highland WPP, 2016).
 The WPP specifically address bacteria and dissolved oxygen impairments in Highland and Marchand Bayous but is also looking at watershed issues facing a region that includes Moses Bayou/Lake to Karankawa Bayou.
 This area includes the cities of Texas City, La Marque, Hitchcock, Bayou Vista and Tiki Island.